SanderGielisse/Enderstone/README.md

 MINECRAFT EULA

 The Enderstone server software uses the Minecraft protocol to make it able for Minecraft clients to connect.
 This means you are NOT able to evade the Minecraft EULA.
-By using this you accept to the Minecraft EULA, which can be found here: https://account.mojang.com/documents/minecraft_eula
+By running this you accept to the Minecraft EULA, which can be found here: https://account.mojang.com/documents/minecraft_eula